 How does equipment finance work?

-Loan applied to purchase an equipment for the improvement or growth of business is referred to as equipment loan.
-It could be anything that helps in the business, such as machinery, vehicle, computers etc. As it is applied for an equipment, the equipment becomes collateral or security in this case.
+Loan applied to purchase an equipment or asset for the improvement or growth of business is referred to as equipment loan.
+It could be anything that helps in the business, such as machinery, vehicle, computers etc. As it is applied for an asset, the asset becomes collateral or security in this case.
 The payment would include interest and principal over a fixed term, failure to pay the same could result in repossession of the equipment or any other asset kept as security by the lender.

 Advantages and disadvantages of equipment finance